 - Dropping classes or withdrawing early from the college during the semester may affect a student's financial aid award.
 Check with the Financial Aid Office prior to any change in status as a full-time student as part of the financial aid award may have to be repaid as a result of any change.

 - Work-study jobs are located throughout the campus.
 Students are expected to report to work on time.
 They should notify their work-study supervisor if they must be late or absent.
 Students will be paid only for hours actually worked.
 Students who find their work-study assignment incompatible should discuss this matter with the Financial Aid.

 Satisfactory Academic Progress Policy

 To be in satisfactory academic standing, a student must maintain at least a 2.0 cumulative grade point average related to the number of credit hours attempted.
-When the student’s GPA is computed, all courses attempted at JCC are included in the total hours attempted except Remedial, WD, I, NA, CR, AU and Repeated course work (lower grade).
+When the student's GPA is computed, all courses attempted at JCC are included in the total hours attempted except developmental/remedial (R, P), WD, I, NA, CR, AU and Repeated course work (lower grade).

 EXAMPLE: If a program has 121 credit hours, the student may only attempt 181.5 credit hours before becoming ineligible to receive Title IV funds.